 Nonetheless, we are afraid of conflict.
 We are not confident that this particular conflict which is arising in our awareness at this particular moment is one which we will be able to resolve.
 We come by this fear honestly.
 We remember many times in the past when just such a conflict opened before us and we found ourselves unable to resolve it.
-Many of these conflicts which we have failed to resolve were in our most important relationships.
+Many of the conflicts we failed to resolve were in our most important relationships.